top of page

 Long Term Hospitalisation Concerns

 During most of my hospital stay my only regular visitor was a weekly visit from a volunteer inter-church counsellor.
 These visits were really helpful and appreciated.
 A family member paid me a day's visit.
 I was pushed around the large hospital city block in my wheelchair.
-Along busy Victoria Parade avoiding able-bodied pedestrians.
+Along busy Victoria Parade avoiding able-bodied pedestrians going about their busy daily routines.
 It can't be understated how great it felt to feel the fresh air and warm sun on your face after one month inside.
-Myself wondering if this is permanent now?
-Wheelchair dependent.
+I myself am wondering if this is permanent now?
+A drastic turn of life events unfolding right before my eyes.
+Most likely becoming wheelchair dependent.
+One gets a totally different perception on life from a wheelchair.
+Is it a permanent part of life now?
+Who knows!
 Medical staff were not telling anything.
 Not wanting to give false hope.

 I watched through the window from my hospital bed a pair of hot air balloons very low above buildings.
 Nightly tv news said they made an emergency landing nearby.
 I thought at least these people had access to the outdoors and were not confined to a hospital.
 Transferred again.
-For a period of almost two weeks to a large regional rehabilitation facility in Ballarat.
-Transferred between by ambulance.
+For a period of almost two weeks.
+This time I was transferred to Ballarat and to a large regional rehabilitation facility.
+I was driven there by an ambulance.
 I sat next to the driver for the two hour trip.
+It was encouraging that I could actually sit as a passenger and be able to get in and out of the passenger seat unassisted.

 Fellow Patients

-Admitted to rehab.
-My own room.
-Walker handles wrapped with red tape.
+I was admitted to rehab. and to my surprise given my own room.
+By appearances just like the hospital wards I was all too familiar with.
+A staff member wrapped my walker handles with red tape.
 Red tape is replaced with green tape once walking is assessed as safe unsupervised.
-Mixed in with recovering stroke and cardiology patients.
+I was mixed in with recovering stroke and cardiology patients.
 I spent regular physio sessions among patients clumsily sliding Domino pieces around table tops.
-Myself much more advanced than those with stroke recovery.
-Creatively and carefully building multi levels of Domino's.
+Myself more advanced than those with stroke recovery.
+I began creatively and carefully building a multi level square house from a pile of Domino pieces.
+Only for it to suddenly collapse under fumbling fingers.
+Fellow participants enquiring how I was able to do that.
+I replied I was here not because of a cardiac episode or a stroke.
 Of course no one had heard of Chronic Inflammatory Demyelinating Polyneuropathy.
 Both my feet are equally affected by CIDP induced peripheral neuropathy.
 Can I eventually learn to walk normally unaided?
 CIDP uncertainty plays mind games with you.

-Twice a day early morning and mid evening l decided to attempt a circuit walk around the ward corridors and nursing station.
+Twice a day in the early morning and mid evening l decided to attempt a circuit walk around the ward corridors and nursing station.
 Outside of structured daily physiotherapy sessions.
 Against the red tape supervision rules.
 I felt competent enough as long as I used a walker.
 I am not normally one to go against guidelines.
 I wanted to be proactive.
 I decided I would pay heed to the advice if questioned.
 Pushing my walker my hope was to progress from red to green tape.
 My aim was to complete ten laps.
 All exhausting work.
 Rolling past other inpatient rooms.
 People such as Mark, who was paraplegic from a diving accident and found it hard to face the day.
-Blankets pulled over his head.
+Bed sheets pulled over his head and body.
 Thinking I'm not wheelchair dependent anymore as I was nearly two months before and now able to use a walker these last seven days.
 I self-recalled a road trip to Townsville Queensland.
-How fortunate Max the pilot and I were from the Tiger Moth joy flight forced landing on the Mackay Ring Road in 2018 with a broken crankshaft sustaining no injuries.
+How fortunate Max the pilot and I were from the Tiger Moth joy flight forced landing on the then under construction Mackay Ring Road in 2018 with a broken crankshaft sustaining no injuries.
 Especially spinal injuries like Mark.
 Thinking of the inhouse gym physio sessions both Mark and I attended.
 He is in his wheelchair.
-Apparently a potential fate I have now avoided twice within the space of twelve months.
+Apparently, a potential fate I have now avoided twice within the space of twelve months.
 I rolled my walker past the longest inpatient resident.
 Leslie, a double amputee.
-Foot and one arm past the elbow.
+One amputated foot and one amputated arm past the elbow.
 He wanted the rehab. facility to become his permanent home.
-I rolled past the recreation area with its chairs, television and books.
+Of course this is not allowed.
+I rolled past the recreation area with its chairs, television and a bookcase of overflowing books and assorted magazines.
+Rolled past the unattended nursing station and turned back toward the wards.

 Unknown Outlook on Recovery

 Towards the end of my stay two female physiotherapy staff were to take me to an adjoining building with a two storey stairwell.
+A formidable structure in my mind.
 Attempting the stairwell was very exhausting.
-Supported all the while taking small steps and resting legs.
+I was supported all the while taking small steps and resting legs.
+Descending the stairs is more of a problem than struggling up to the top.
 Could have taken a cut lunch with the time it took.
-Still it was something achieved.
+Still, it was something achieved.
 Physiotherapy staff were faultless guiding and physically supporting me on how to walk.
-Dealt with my strong safety concerns and poor expectations.
-Self balance was still a major issue.
+They dealt with my strong safety concerns and poor expectations.
+Self-balance was still a major issue.

-Once every four weeks IVIG infusion of Privigen.
+Once every four weeks I received an IVIG infusion of Privigen.
 The initial loading dosage was calculated by patient weight.
-Future dosage unchanged even with weight variability.
+All future dosages were unchanged even with weight variability.
 Taken daily, an Azathioprine (immunosuppressant) tablet.
 Given to counter progression of CIDP.

 Green Tape Approval

 Using my walker in rehab.
 Now authorised with green tape I asked a visiting neurologist if this is true.
+Me inquiring from my rehabilitation ward bed.
 One third of CIDP patients are wheelchair bound for life.
 One third recover to near their former self and one third are somewhere in between.
-CIDP by definition is often characterised by a relapsing–remitting course.
-Severity and duration unknown.
-The neurologist agreed with this and replied I wasn't in a wheelchair anymore.
+CIDP by definition is often characterised by a relapsing – remitting course.
+The severity and duration is unknown.
+The neurologist nodded in agreement and replied I wasn't in a wheelchair anymore.
 I also now thought at least I could walk with a walking frame and green tape.
 Will this be the new normal?
-Walking stick wound with red or green tape is still far beyond my capability.
+A walking stick wrapped with red or green tape is still far beyond my capability.

 In an adjacent ward a recovering stroke patient was due to be discharged in the next few days and suffered a lengthy seizure becoming unconscious.
-Drugs were administered to regain consciousness.
+Drugs were administered to him to regain consciousness.
 Not exactly instilling in me the confidence of the rehab. centre’s assessment on my readiness for my imminent discharge.
-Wondering how I will cope by myself at home?
+I was wondering how I will cope by myself at home?
 No at home Care Plan was planned or established by the medical profession.
 My thoughts were that future welfare dependency was inevitable.

 Day Pass Out Refused

-A long time friend agreed to drive me home and back for a day on an upcoming weekend.
-Return drive of three hours.
-However on presentation at the main entry reception the facility doctor-in-charge refused me a pass out.
-Judged too high a risk to health due to the current summer heat wave conditions.
-Disappointment prevailing.
+A longtime friend agreed to drive me home and back for a day on an upcoming weekend.
+This meant a return drive of three hours.
+However, on presentation at the main entry reception the facility person-in-charge refused me a pass out.
+I was judged too high a risk to be given a pass out due to the current summer heat wave conditions.
+With disappointment prevailing.
 I apologised to my driver for the wasted long drive.
 I would have liked a short break from the hospital environment.
 Now unable due to doctor's orders.
-Approaching two months of unbroken hospital stays and still cannot return home.
+I was approaching two months of unbroken hospital stays and still I cannot return home.
 Within another week I was discharged.

 I required home help with housework and to be driven about.
 I was physically incapable of driving.
 A home help service was made available usually once per week for the following several months and was provided by local government providers.
-Following rehabilitation discharge I needed to seek out and meet eligibility requirements for this health service for a monthly fee.
-Also long term podiatry services for a nominal fee.
-I used a combination of a walking frame and a stick.
-My duration of care was uncertain.
-Occasionally I attempted a walking stick only.
+Prior to approval and following rehabilitation discharge, I needed to seek out and enquire if I met eligibility requirements for this health service.
+I was told I did meet eligibility.
+However, there was a monthly fee payable.
+Also, I qualified for long term podiatry services for a nominal fee.
+I was thankful for services provided even if it was at a personal cost.
+In the months after hospital discharge, I used a walking frame with just a walking stick on very brief occasions.
+My duration of home help care was uncertain.

 Home Self Care Struggle

 Walking was severely restricted by weakened legs, peripheral neuropathy of both hands and feet, (paraesthesia) and CIDP induced severe tightness around the torso.
 Symmetrical left and right of the torso.
-Tightness may be described as banding, tapering to the spine.
+Torso tightness may be described as banding, tapering to the spine.

 More than nine months passed and I was in-effect housebound and isolated.
-The later half of 2019 my mobility had improved and I was not entirely housebound anymore.
+In the latter half of 2019 my mobility had improved and I was not entirely housebound anymore.
 Medical approval was given to drive a private motor vehicle subject to future review.
-On the eve of the Covid-19 lockdowns of a 5 km radius from home.
+On the eve of the Covid-19 lockdowns of a five km radius from home.
 Bitter sweet timing as I have always been a driving enthusiast.
 Thankfully, driving a private vehicle was not permanently revoked such as all commercial and volunteer driving was.

 I confronted significant immobility struggles and home isolation in the twelve months preceding the COVID-19 pandemic.

 As I was immunocompromised COVID-19 vaccines were required.
 Four injections were completed.
-I was aware that in the most dire of Covid-19 hospital patients, a hyperactivated immune system triggers a cytokine storm in the lungs, a life threatening condition.
+I was aware that in the most dire of Covid-19 hospital patients, a hyperactivated immune system triggers a cytokine storm in the lungs, a life-threatening condition.
 Twelve months of weekly outpatient physiotherapy sessions were COVID-19 interrupted and eventually stopped all together.
-I needed to think outside the box to address isolation, boredom and limited mobility during COVID-19 and frequent lockdowns.
+I needed to think outside the box to address isolation, boredom and limited mobility during COVID-19 and frequent Victoria state wide lockdowns.

 I used the service as an outlet and to maintain a positive attitude.
 Although beneficial, I viewed it as irrelevant unless I had a total CIDP relapse back to square one.
 I viewed the program as my insurance backup.
 A positive strategy if the worst occurred again.